Zagrios/bs-manager/docs/wiki/Home.md

 - [How to find your logs](how-to-find-your-logs)
 - [Submitting a bug report](https://github.com/Zagrios/bs-manager/issues/new?assignees=Zagrios&labels=bug&projects=&template=1-bug-report.yaml&title=%5BBUG%5D+%3A+)

 ***

-We are committed to keeping this wiki up-to-date with the latest information and best practices.
-Your contributions are welcome; please refer to our [Help us to update the wiki](help-us-to-update-the-wiki) to get started.
+We are committed to keeping this wiki up to date with the latest information and best practices.
+Your contributions are welcome; please refer to our [Help us update the wiki](help-us-update-the-wiki) to get started.

 For additional support and community interaction, join our [Discord server](https://discord.gg/uSqbHVpKdV).